by Manuka Honey Team July 29, 2022 4 min read

 In January 2020 we wrote this blog on the power of Manuka Honey.
 It has been picked up by various sources throughout the world and referenced in many tweets and posts.
 Given the spread of COVID-19 (a new coronavirus) throughout the world since then we have now updated this blog.

 Viruses don’t just cause illness in winter.
 All through the year viruses can cause us to miss out on our favourite activities, meeting with friends and missing school.

 As we write this in the heat of the beautiful summer here in New Zealand, getting common viruses like a winter cold or flu should be far from our minds.
-However, the developing outbreak of a new coronavirus means we're thinking about boosting our immune system right now!

-Can Manuka Honey stop me getting a virus?
+So, can Manuka Honey stop me getting a virus?